Each Christmas Ornament Personalized with a Name or Special Greeting from you!

-House to house they travel, singing songs that contain a plea for rest.
+House to house they travel, singing songs that contain a plea for rest under colorful sombreros.
 Finally, one house welcomes them – the one with a Nativity scene and altar – and everyone gathers in prayer before great rejoicing begins.

 Las Posadas unites the Mexican people in their devotion to their faith.
 Since many Mexicans have Aztec, Mayan or Spanish ancestors, many Spanish people brought Roman Catholic traditions to Mexico.
 Today, the country of 112 million people remains overwhelmingly Roman Catholic.

 The nine-day celebration also strengthens bonds between the Mexican people as they are greeted by other “pilgrims” throughout the Mexican countryside, which forms a graceful curve between the United States and Guatemala and Belize.
-In Mexico, homes are often decorated with Spanish moss, evergreens and paper lanterns and “flowers of the holy night,” or poinsettias.
+In Mexico, homes are often decorated with Santas amid an array of Spanish moss, evergreens and paper lanterns and “flowers of the holy night,” or poinsettias.

 In fact, the poinsettia is native to Mexico, as it blooms most noticeably during the month of December.
 Mexicans are largely credited with incorporating the plant into their Christmas decorations, as the first poinsettia is believed to have been used in connection with Christmas in the 17th century, when Mexican Franciscans thought that the plant’s robust, red leaves made a festive statement.

-Poinsettias are widely available at puestos, or market stalls, that are set up in many towns and cities throughout Mexico in the weeks before Christmas.
+Poinsettias are widely available at puestos, or market stalls, that are set up in many towns and cities to celebrate Christmas in Mexico.
 Here, vendors also sell fruit, cookies and other gifts that are so unique that some Mexicans travel for days from remote areas of the country to reach the puestos.

 Still, after all the excitement associated with las Posadas, Christmas Day is relatively quiet in Mexico.
 Some people exchange gifts while others wait until Jan.
 6, which is known as Dia de Los Reyes Magos, or Three Kings Day.
 Mexican children who leave their shoes at the door the night before are rewarded with small gifts, in memory of the three wise men who brought gifts to the baby Jesus.

-Whether the mood is quiet or festive, food remains a focus of Mexicans’ Christmas Day celebrations.
+Whether the mood is quiet or festive, food remains a focal point during Christmas in Mexico.
 Corn, beans, chili peppers and tomatoes remain staples of some of the country’s most popular dishes, including tacos, enchiladas, tamales, quesadillas and chiles rellenos, or long green peppers that are stuffed with cheese or ground meat, dipped in egg batter, fried and then simmered in a tomato sauce.
 Tortillas are served with almost every meal, although many Mexicans now buy them from a factory called a tortilleria rather than undergo the tedious process of making their own.

-Mexico’s national dish – mole poblano – often takes center stage at Christmas, though it is usually not for the faint of heart.
+The national dish – mole poblano – often takes center stage during Christmas in Mexico.
+But it is not for the faint of heart – or stomach.
 This thick, rich and spicy sauce often contains between 20 and 30 ingredients, which Mexican families refine based on their own tastes.
-Still, some standard ingredients in most recipes include several kinds of chili peppers, almonds, peanuts, sugar cinnamon, cloves, day-old bread and – almost always – bittersweet chocolate.
+Some standard ingredients in most recipes include several kinds of chili peppers, almonds, peanuts, sugar cinnamon, cloves, day-old bread and – almost always – bittersweet chocolate.

 Depending on the ingredients, this immensely popular sauce can be black, green or even shades of purple.
-Served over chicken, turkey or pork, it too enjoys “legendary” status in Mexico.
-It is thought to have originated in the city of Puebla during the 16th century, when nuns learned that an archbishop was planning to visit but had no idea what to serve him.
+Served over chicken, turkey or pork, it too enjoys legendary status, especially during Christmas in Mexico.
+The sauce is thought to have originated in the city of Puebla during the 16th century, when nuns learned that an archbishop was planning to visit but had no idea what to serve him.
 Praying for guidance, they grabbed nearly every ingredient within reach and hastily chopped, stirred and blended the sauce until the bishop arrived.
 As legend has it, he was delighted with the result, and the nuns eagerly spread word through the countryside.